pengzell/mamo/_posts/2025-10-10-upcoming-events.md

 categories:
 - Awards
 - Events
-excerpt: "PI Per Engzell to present research in Paris and Florence."
+excerpt: "MaMo PI Per Engzell to present research in Paris and Florence."
 ---

 In two upcoming events, Per Engzell will present work related to the MaMo project.